antoinearnoud/book-fortran/chapter2.md

 ## Declaring variables

-You need to declare all the variables you will use.
-For example:
+You need to declare all the variables you will use. ere is how

 ```fortran
 program myprogram